VideofluorescopyTo view a PDF you may need to download Adobe Reader.

 What happens during the test?

-• You will sit next to an X-ray camera.
+- You will sit next to an X-ray camera, either in a standard chair or in your own wheelchair.

-• Food and drink has a special substance added (barium or omnipaque) so it can be seen on the X-ray.
+- Food and drink have a special substance added (barium, Omnipaque or gastromiro) so it can be seen on the X-ray.

 Are there any risks?

-• There is a risk that a small amount of food and drink may enter your airway.
-If there are concerns regarding this the Speech and Language Therapist can alter the consistency or the assessment would be stopped.
+- There is a risk that a small amount of food and drink may enter your airway.
+If there are concerns regarding this the Speech and Language Therapist can alter the consistency or the assessment will be stopped.

 When do I get results?